 There is a new trend in physical therapy designed to shift the balance of power back toward caregivers and patients.
-It’s called the “Cash Practice Movement”.
-Here we’ll discuss how this not only empowers you, the client, to make the best decision for your physical health but also liberates skilled physical therapists EVERYWHERE from the handcuffs of the PT Mill and the constraints of a third-party payment system.
+It’s called the “Cash Practice Movement.”
+Here, we’ll discuss how this not only empowers you, the client, to make the best decision for your physical health but also liberates skilled physical therapists EVERYWHERE from the handcuffs of the PT Mill and the constraints of a third-party payment system.

 The Cash Practice Model Is Growing

 Almost all of us who have health insurance have out-of-network benefits.
-Knowing your out-of-network coverage, your total out-of-pocket maximums, and deductibles should be the main points of your health coverage that you keep at top of mind.
+Knowing your out-of-network coverage, your total out-of-pocket maximums, and deductibles should be the main points of your health coverage that you keep at the top of your mind.
 If you know this info, you’re doing what is needed to stay in the driver’s seat of your care.

 The only fictional portion is that this is

 not your favorite restaurant,

 but your favorite doctor’s office, which is responsible not for meeting your dining needs, but those of your health.”